 Gulf of Mexico

-It's mackerel time in the Gulf.
-Spanish mackerel, as well as the larger king mackerel will be appearing in local waters as they make their fall southward migration.
-Spanish mackerel arrive first and some schools arrived in local waters last month.
-Kings will appear this month and should peak in November.
+October means mackerel time in the Gulf.
+Spanish mackerel, as well as the larger king mackerel, appear in local waters as they make their fall southward migration.
+Spanish mackerel typically arrive first, with Kings close behind, with both peaking in November.
 Big “smoker” kings are best caught on live baits such as blue runners and big threadfins over wrecks, reefs and ledges.
 Smaller kings in the five- to fifteen-pound range might be found just about anywhere from as little as a mile or two off the beaches up to 30 miles out, or more.
 Spanish mackerel are usually found along the beaches, in the passes and along the ICW, and offshore to about 20 miles out.
 Surface-breaking fish, diving birds and circling boats are all signs of mackerel action.
 When the mackerels are shadowing huge schools of bait, the fishing can be frantic as the schools pop up, ravage an unlucky school of bait, and move on to the next.
 The schools of baitfish also attract other predators, including bonita, bluefish, sharks, blackfin tuna, and sometimes schools of surprisingly large redfish.
 If you can tear yourself away from the mackerel action, the bottom fishing is steady on hard bottom in water depths of about 65 feet or more, and mangrove snapper are stacking up on wrecks and artificial reefs in 30 to 70 feet of water.